ninjadev/blog/_posts/2013-07-15--Making-of-TUNL-MNTN-WTER.md

 ## The music

-A long time ago, an idea for a demo featuring trains started floating around in our group.
+The music was composed before a single line of code for the demo was written.
-Because the music was composed the weekend before a single line of code for the demo was written, the composers had an enormous amount of thematic control for the demo.
+Because of this, the composers had an enormous amount of thematic control for the demo.
 Inspired by Pat Metheny's "Last train home", the soundtrack for the demo was chugged out over the course of two days, in which the composers spent most of their time making appearances at Martini parties.

 ## Some facts about the train, with cool graphs